Coolest Ever Farming Tractor Cakes and Decorating Tips

 She used a Wilton cake pan.
 After she made the cake she poured colored chocolate in the mold to make the body of the tractor.
 She then made a second cake for the trailer and topped part of it with toasted coconut to give the appearance of hay on the trailer.

-This was a great theme child birthday cake for a party at a local petting farm.
+In conclusion, this was a great theme child birthday cake for a party at a local petting farm.

 I prepared this cake using the Wilton tractor cake pan.
 My second born son was really into tractors, so I made this one for his 4th birthday.
 He loved it.